SeifMohamed55/Multi-Tier_Architecture/README.md

 # TwoTieredArchitecture
-A Restaurant website using Spring boot - angualar
+A Restaurant website using Spring boot - angular